hackclubium/No-Vacancy-In-Room-Infinity/README.md

 ## Features

-- **Walkable lobby, elevator, and hallways** — no menus, you move a character around with WASD and interact with whatever's nearby
+- **Walkable lobby, elevator, and hallways**, no menus, you move a character around with WASD and interact with whatever's nearby
 - **10 guest types**, each with their own quirks, requests, and sprite art, from ordinary humans to vampires, ghosts, time travelers, and one very undercover hotel inspector
 - **17 room rules**, from perfectly normal to reality-breaking (bigger on the inside, ages guests backward, duplicates its occupant, doesn't exist)
-- **A live alert system** — problems happen in specific rooms, and resolving them means walking there and dealing with it, not clicking through a popup
+- **A live alert system**, problems happen in specific rooms, and resolving them means walking there and dealing with it, not clicking through a popup
-- **Staff to dispatch** — maids, maintenance, and security who handle the fallout
+- **Staff to dispatch**: maids, maintenance, and security who handle the fallout
-- **A shift clock with real stakes** — the lobby and hallways dim toward night as your shift runs down
+- **A shift clock with real stakes**, the lobby and hallways dim toward night as your shift runs down
 - **A secret inspector** who shows up undercover every few shifts and grades you on the room you gave them

 ## Controls